CVE-2023-24871 - intro & vulnerability description

 As we’ll see later, the vulnerability is very much exploitable.
 Of course, we assume that the attacker fully controls advertising data, in that it must follow an expected format but its contents can be arbitrary.

-• The attacker has nice control over the amount of allocated data, as they control the number of sections in data and thus the value of num_sections.
-This means that they can make the allocation fall into almost any heap bucket that they desire.
+- The attacker has nice control over the amount of allocated data, as they control the number of sections in data and thus the value of

-• In cases of integer overflow like this one, where the overflow leads to a miscalculation of the size of an output buffer, it’s not uncommon that the vulnerability is made useless by the fact that the memory corruption goes “too far”, i.e. it has to iterate over the entire non-overflowed range.
+and that the first two bytes must represent the length and the type of the section.
+For example, certain sections (like the “Complete Name” section) are simply copied like-for-like from the input buffer to the array entry in the output, which allows the attacker full control of the data that’s written out of bounds. - In cases of integer overflow like this one, where the overflow leads to a miscalculation of the size of an output buffer, it’s not uncommon that the vulnerability is made useless by the fact that the memory corruption goes “too far”, i.e. it has to iterate over the entire non-overflowed range.
 However, this can be avoided here by abusing individual section validation.
 Once the attacker does not want to corrupt memory past some point, they can supply a corrupted section that fails the specific validation designed for that section type.
 This will make the code exit early, while still maintaining the memory corruption.

 [4.3] impact